-- The piano motif of bar 4 is extended to encompass all twelve chromatic notes of the scale in bars 8-9, leading back to the starting note C. It is subsequently treated in a serialist manner. - The motif returns as a riff, now on G at bar 11 (see the notes on 'structure' for information on other transformations). - The next main ideas are grouped together: the long held violin note beginning at bar 11 leads to a loud discord and a group of three rapid notes (C-E flat-D), i.e. rising minor 3rd and falling semitone (note again the importance of this latter interval).
-The motif is an exact inversion of the first three-note figure of the film music. - The figure is then transformed twice.
-In bars 17-18 there is a free inversion (a falling major 2nd followed by a falling major 6th).
-In bars 21-2 it is made into a triplet figure with an extra note added in front and transposed up a perfect 4th. - At bar 23, the riff is hear in oboe, clarinet and harp in E flat, the long note motif is heard in trombones, and the bass line is a retrograde of the 12-note idea heard in bars 8-9. - At bar 27, the bass line of bar 23 is inverted (i.e. retrograde inversion of bars 8-9). - Bar 32: bars 8-9 heard in inversion (see double bass). - There is a further transformation in bar 42 where the original rhythm is retained but there are now two consecutive semitone intervals, now beginning on the beat, instead of before the beat.
+- The piano motif of bar 4 is extended to encompass all twelve chromatic notes of the scale in Bars 8-9, thus forming the 'prime' of a 12-note row.
+The two following notes lead back to the starting note C (Example 2). - The motif returns as a riff, now on G at Bar 11 (see notes on structure for information on other transformations). - The next main ideas are grouped together.
+The long held violin note beginning at Bar 11 leads to a loud discord and a group of three rapid notes (C-E flat-D), ie. rising minor

+3rd and falling semitone (note again the importance of this latter interval).
+The motif is an inversion of the first three notes of the piano ideas in bars 4 and 7, with octave displacement (i.e. C A Bb in bars 4 and 7 becomes C Eb D in bars 13-14).

+- The figure is then transformed twice.
+In bars 17-18 it becomes a falling major 2nd followed by a falling major 6th.
+In bars 21-2 it is made into a triplet figure with an extra note added in front and transposed up a perfect 4th. - At Bar 23, the riff is heard in oboe, clarinet and harp in E flat, the long note motif is heard in trombones, and the bass line is a retrograde of the 12 note row heard in Bars 8-9.
+[NB the version in bassoon is correct; the second F natural in the double bass should be an F#.] - At Bar 27, the bass line of Bar 23 is inverted (i.e. retrograde inversion of Bars 8-9, notes 1-12). - Bar 32 in bass clarinet, bassoons and double bass: Bars 8-9 heard in inversion, but this is only exact up to the G# in Bar 34. - There is a further transformation in Bar 42, this time of the three-note motif first heard in Bars 13-14.
+The original rhythm is retained but there are now two consecutive semitone intervals, beginning on instead of before the beat (trumpet).